Azure/kafka-sink-azure-kusto/README.md

 Kafka Connect connectors can be deployed in standalone mode (just for development) or in distributed mode (production).<br>

 ### 7.1.
 Standalone Kafka Connect deployment mode
-This involves having the connector plugin jar in /usr/share/java of a Kafka Connect worker, reference to the same plugin path in connnect-standalone.properties, and launching of the connector from command line.
+This involves having the connector plugin jar in /usr/share/java of a Kafka Connect worker, reference to the same plugin path in connect-standalone.properties, and launching of the connector from command line.
 This is not scalable, not fault tolerant, and is not recommeded for production.

 ### 7.2.
 Distributed Kafka Connect deployment mode
 Distributed Kafka Connect essentially involves creation of a KafkaConnect worker cluster as shown in the diagram below.<br>
 - Azure Kubernetes Service is a great infrastructure for the connect cluster, due to its managed and scalabale nature
-- Kubernetes is a great platform for the connect cluster, due to its scalabale nature and self-healing
+- Kubernetes is a great platform for the connect cluster, due to its scalable nature and self-healing
 - Each orange polygon is a Kafka Connect worker and each green polygon is a sink connector instance
 - A Kafka Connect worker can have 1..many task instances which helps with scale
 - When a Kafka Connect worker is maxed out from a resource perspective (CPU, RAM), you can scale horizontally, add more Kafka Connect workers, ands tasks within them